import asyncio

 Structured outputs: don’t put the cart before the horse

-Not long ago, we couldn’t reliably ask LLMs to provide a response using a specific format.
+Not long ago, you couldn’t reliably ask an LLM to provide you with a response using a specific format.
 Building tools that used LLM outputs was painful.

-Eventually, first through function calling and then through structured outputs, we could instruct LLMs to respond in specific formats1.
-So, extracting information from LLM outputs in a reliable way stopped being a problem.
+Then, through function calling and structured outputs, we could instruct LLMs to respond in specific formats1.
+So, extracting information from LLM outputs stopped being a problem.

-But then I started noticing that structured outputs were not always the silver bullet people think they are.
-Defining response formats adds a sort of safety net, and people often forget that underneath, they’re still dealing with an LLM.
-Setting up a Pydantic model for your API calls is not the same as setting up a Pydantic model for your LLM outputs.
+But then I started noticing that structured outputs also had their own set of problems.
+Most importantly, the apparent rigidity of a Pydantic model can make you forget that underneath, you’re still dealing with an LLM.
+Setting up a response model for your API calls is not the same as setting up a response model for your LLM outputs.

 For example, take the following question from the LiveBench dataset: